Langley, Washington

+Langley has been home to the Snohomish people since time immemorial.
+For centuries, people came to the site of Langley to camp during the summer months, and there was a village nearby at Sandy Point (č̓əč̓ɬqs), which, as of 1792, was inhabited by about 200 people; however, the Snohomish were removed to the Tulalip Reservation in the late 1800s, and the village was abandoned.
+The modern settlement of Langley was founded in the 1890s by Jacob Anthes, and the town was incorporated in 1913.

-Langley is served by South Whidbey Fire/EMS, the Langley Police Department and South Whidbey School District #206; the school district offices are located there.
-The current mayor is Scott Chaplin.
+Langley is served by South Whidbey Fire/Emergency Medical Services, the Langley Police Department, and South Whidbey School District #206; the school district offices are located there.

 History

+Pre-contact

+Indigenous peoples, namely the Snohomish people, have inhabited south Whidbey Island since time immemorial.
+Langley is known in the Lushootseed language as sc̓q̓abac, meaning "gooseberry bush."

+The site of Langley was a camping spot used during clam harvesting in the summer months.
+Nearby, there was a village of the dəgʷasx̌abš, a Snohomish band, approximately one mile east of Langley on Sandy Point (č̓əč̓ɬqs).
+This village had a large potlatch house, which brought visitors, even as distant as the Samish, during festivities.

+For centuries, warfare was uncommon in Puget Sound, and mainly retaliatory in nature.
+The main dangers to the Snohomish at the time were the Haida and other Northwest Coast peoples, who traveled in large war canoes from the far north to raid and pillage along the southern coasts.

+In the 18th and 19th centuries, smallpox epidemics rocked the Northwest Coast, killing 90 percent of the population.
+In 1792, the village at č̓əč̓ɬqs was seen by Joseph Whidbey, who noted that the population seemed to be about 200 people.
+Later, the village would be abandoned in the late 1800s after the removal of the Snohomish people to the Tulalip Reservation.

+American settlement

 Langley was founded in the 1890s by Jacob Anthes, and was named for J.W.
 Langley of Seattle.
-In 1902, Anthes built a logger bunkhouse that still stands in the downtown core (it functions today as the South Whidbey Historical Society Museum).
+In 1902, Anthes built a logger bunkhouse that still stands in the downtown core (now functioning as the South Whidbey Historical Society Museum).
 Langley was officially incorporated on February 26, 1913.

-At some point in the late 1900s, a number of 4H rabbits escaped their enclosures at the Island County Fair and went on to thrive as a large feral population initially residing around the county fairgrounds and later spreading throughout Langley and south Whidbey Island.
-In the 2010s the rabbits became a controversial issue in local politics, with citizens and groups advocating for public policy positions from removal and relocation to outright eradication.
-Some favored controlling the rabbit population using raptors, while other voices advocated for a more lenient position of community acceptance.
+In the late 1900s, a number of 4H rabbits escaped their enclosures at the Island County Fair and went on to thrive as a large feral population initially residing around the county fairgrounds and later spreading throughout Langley and south Whidbey Island.
+In the 2010s the rabbits became a controversial issue in local politics, with citizens and groups advocating for public policy positions from removal and relocation to eradication.
+Some favored controlling the rabbit population using raptors, while others advocated for a more lenient position of community acceptance.
+Several diseases decimated the feral rabbit population between 2021 and 2023.
+The majority of the rabbits to service were native species, however, a very small number of feral rabbits have been seen in the summers of 2024 and 2025.